 Upon a wreath Argent and Gules a bald eagle displayed proper, surrounded by an annulet Gules, fimbriated and inscribed in chief with the motto «Iustitia per Ministerium» Argent.

-Heraldic device designed by me, illuminated with lights and shadows, contoured in Sable, and with a rough finishing.
+Heraldic device devised by me, illuminated with lights and shadows, outlined in Sable, and with a rough finishing.

 This is the heraldic badge of Kelly Kathleen Knox, PhD, a retired military officer of the US Army and Air Force, primarily serving in medical and humanitarian roles, who served in two wars, was honored with the Meritorious Service Medal with one Oak Leaf Cluster, among other distinctions, and was inducted into the Ohio Veterans Hall of Fame.
 Her arms were designed by her and me and emblazoned by me.